ziglang/www.ziglang.org/content/news/2024-financials.md

 </tr>
 </table>

+**We spent 92% of our money in 2023 on paying contributors for their time.**

 So far so good.
 You can see we've been hard at work spending our esteemed donors' money on advancing the [mission statement](/zsf/#mission-statement).